liu-yushan/PoLo/README.md

 # Neural Multi-Hop Reasoning With Logical Rules on Biomedical Knowledge Graphs

-Tensorflow implementation of the method PoLo.
+Tensorflow implementation of the method PoLo from this [paper](https://arxiv.org/abs/2103.10367).

 <h2> Credits</h2>